ncatlab/nlab-content/pages/9/5/6/0/659/content.md

 This equivalence between crossed squares and cat-2-groups confirms the completeness of the axioms for crossed squares.
 Notice also that to prove a diagram of crossed squares  is a colimit diagram looks as if you have to make appallingly detailed verifications of axioms.
 It is much easier to prove the corresponding diagram of cat-2-groups is a colimit!

-This theme of using two equivalent categories, one for conjecture and proof, the other for calculation and application to traditional invariants, runs through the story of higher homotopy van Kampen theorems.
+This theme of using two equivalent categories, one for conjecture and proof, the other for calculation and application to traditional invariants, runs through the story of [[higher van Kampen theorem|higher homotopy van Kampen theorems]].